mschemmel/gmap/README.md

 ## Installation
 ### Development version
-So far, gmap is only available on GitHub because it is still in development stage.
+So far, gmap is only available on GitHub because it is still in __development stage__.

 ```r
 # use devtools to install the development version